-All pets lose their appetite once in a while but if your puppy won't eat for more than a day or two, she could die.
-Some pets are just picky by nature, but healthy pups tend to make up for a missed meal from a lost appetite with the next serving.
-As long as the pet acts like she otherwise feels good, loss of appetite for one or two days isn’t cause for concern.
+All pets lose their appetite once in a while, but if your puppy won't eat for more than a day or two, they could die.
+Some pets are just picky by nature, but healthy pups tend to make up for a missed meal with the next serving.
+As long as the pet acts like they otherwise feel good, loss of appetite for one or two days isn’t a cause for concern.

 Any sudden loss of appetite that lasts more than two days needs medical attention -- sooner if the pet acts sick.

 Young puppies have less fat and fluid reserves and can’t go without food longer than about 12 hours before needing medical help.
 Toy breed puppies are particularly prone to potentially deadly drops in blood sugar (hypoglycemia) if they skip a meal.
-Signs of hypoglycemia are weakness, drunken-type gait, and sometimes seizures.
-Lift the pup’s lip and put Karo Syrup, honey or something similar on the gums, and once he’s conscious, feed him.
+Signs of hypoglycemia are drunken-type gait, weakness, and sometimes seizures.
+Lift the pup’s lip and put Karo Syrup, honey, or something similar on the gums, and once they're conscious, feed them.

 Causes Of Anorexia

-Anorexia may be abrupt in which your pup suddenly refuses to eat, or gradual where she eats less over the long term.
+Anorexia may be abrupt in which your pup suddenly refuses to eat, or gradual where they eat less over the long term.
 Some finicky pups develop preferences for certain foods and refuse to eat anything else.
-When you give in and feed the desired ration, you've trained the puppy how to get her own way.
-If your vet has confirmed your puppy is otherwise healthy, practicing “tough puppy love” may convince him to eat your choice of food when you schedule feedings.
+When you give in and feed the desired ration, you've trained the puppy how to get their own way.
+If your vet has confirmed your puppy is otherwise healthy, practicing “tough puppy love” may convince them to eat your choice of food when you schedule feedings.

-Stress can suppress your pet's appetite; being left at the kennel, or the loss of a beloved family member (human or another pet) that results in separation anxiety can quell the dog's appetite.
+Stress can suppress your pet's appetite; being left at the kennel or the loss of a beloved family member that results in separation anxiety can quell the dog's appetite.
 Just the stress of a mother-in-law visiting the family could prompt anorexia.
-High outdoor temperatures also can kill pet appetite.
+High outdoor temperatures can also kill a pet's appetite.

-However, anorexia is the most common sign of illness in dogs and often occurs in conjunction with fever.
+Anorexia is, however, the most common sign of illness in dogs and often occurs in conjunction with a fever.
 Nearly any illness can cause a puppy to refuse to eat.

-Life-threatening diseases such as distemper or parvovirus, parasites or a sore mouth from teething can make the pup reluctant to eat.
-Even a respiratory infection that stops up the dog's nose can spoil her dinner by ruining her sense of smell and taste.
+Life-threatening diseases such as distemper or parvovirus, parasites, or a sore mouth from teething can make the pup reluctant to eat.
+Even a respiratory infection that stops up the dog's nose can spoil their dinner by ruining their sense of smell and taste.

 Tempting Puppy Appetites

-If your pet stops eating, you’ll need a diagnosis from the veterinarian to figure out why.
-But often it’s perfectly legal to tempt his appetite with healthy people food.
+If your pet stops eating, you’ll need a diagnosis from the veterinarian to figure out why, but often it’s perfectly legal to tempt their appetite with healthy people food.

 - Offer wholesome tidbits like a sliver of lean beef or chicken.
-That will also help you decide if he’s just being finicky, or really has a problem that needs medical attention.
+That will also help you decide if they're just being finicky, or really has a problem that needs medical attention.

 - Tempt your pet’s appetite with pungent-smelling foods that make the food more palatable.
 Liverwurst or peanut butter are often favorites.